Wreck diving: Connecting to the wreck

-Penetration diving
+Penetration navigation

 In technical penetration diving, there are broadly two approaches.

+Use of guidelines

-The conventional approach involves the use of continuous guidelines laid from a wreck reel, tied just outside the entrance point, just inside the entrance point, and at regular intervals inside (to mitigate the risk of a cut line, or a "line trap").
+The conventional approach involves the use of continuous guidelines laid from a wreck reel, tied just outside the entrance point, just inside the entrance point, and at intervals inside (to mitigate the risk of a cut line, or a "line trap").
 In deeper penetrations, two reels are used, so that in the event of a total loss of visibility where the diver loses contact with the primary line or the primary line gets cut, the secondary line can be anchored and then used as a reference point to sweep for the primary line.
-Procedures and techniques for navigation insude the wreck using a guide line are very much the same as in cave penetration.
+Procedures and techniques for navigation inside the wreck using a guide line are very much the same as in cave penetration.

+Progressive penetration

-An alternative approach, popularised by deep wreck divers in the American Northeast, is referred to as "progressive penetration".
-Progressive penetration eschews the use of reels, but the diver makes several successive penetrations, each successively deeper than the last, memorising the layout for both the inward and outward journeys.
+An alternative approach, popularised to a limited extent by deep wreck divers in the American Northeast, is referred to as "progressive penetration".
+Progressive penetration eschews the use of guidelines, but the diver makes several successive penetrations, each deeper than the last, memorising the layout for both the inward and outward journeys.
 The method is vulnerable to complete loss of visibility in a silt-out, and any disorientation in an unfamiliar area or due to nitrogen narcosis.
-As a diving technique, progressive penetration is not taught by any of the mainstream diver training agencies.
+It relies on accurate recall where an error can be fatal, and where a more reliable option is easily and affordably available.
+As a navigational technique, progressive penetration is generally considered unsafe.
+As a surveying technique it tends to be inaccurate unless measurements are also recorded.
+It is not taught by any of the mainstream recreational diver training agencies.

 Divers engaging in penetration diving are conventionally taught to carry three lights - a primary light and two backup lights - thereby virtually eliminating the risk of completely losing light inside the wreck.
 Nonetheless, total loss of visibility due to a silt-out remains a risk.

 Deep wreck diving

 Wrecks in shallower waters tend to deteriorate faster than wrecks in deeper water due to higher biological activity.
 Accordingly, many of the older and larger shipwrecks that tend to offer full penetration dives tend to be deeper dives.
 This can present additional complications; if a wreck dive is intended to be a decompression dive, then the diver will normally carry decompression gases in side-mounted cylinders.
 However, it is difficult to penetrate many wrecks with both back-mounted and side-mounted cylinders, requiring divers to either use a different configuration, or leave their decompression gases outside the wreck prior to penetration.
 This creates the possibility of a diver being unable to relocate their decompression gases if they exit the wreck at a different point from which they enter it.
+Furthermore, regulations have been implemented in prevention of fatal dives that restricts deep-sea wreck diving only towards experienced diving, such as the Britannic for instance.